Updated On 2 March, 2023

 Our recommendations and conclusions

 Given that most of the requirements in NYDFS Cybersecurity Regulation are mandatory in nature, there are no workarounds, and a covered entity is bound to implement them.
 Ever since this regulation became effective on March 01, 2017, our experts have closely followed the developments.
 In March 2019, the transition period ended, and a covered entity is reasonably expected to comply with all the requirements given in the brief.
 In such a case, we recommend you implement continuous monitoring of your information assets along with vulnerability assessment and penetration testing at the required frequency.
-For more information, get in touch with BreachLock experts today!
+For more information, schedule a call with BreachLock experts today!